poxford3/poxford3.github.io/README.md

 # to do
 make things inline on the website? project page

+projects page needs to have better set up zz

 #
 enter in the link to your favorite youtube song to add it to the playlist :)